 A Radical Upheaval of the Social Order

-To spread their message, Winstanley and a group of 14 others published a pamphlet entitled, True Leveller Standard Advance.
+To spread their message, in 1649, Winstanley and a group of 14 others published a pamphlet entitled, True Leveller Standard Advance.

 The pamphlet encouraged the local population to come and work for them, promising meat and drink for all.